 THE FOLLOWING MAY ANSWER ANY QUESTIONS YOU MAY HAVE ABOUT “WHY” THE FORENSIC CENTER IS INVOLVED IN A DEATH…

-The Regional Forensic Center does not provide the original or copies of death certificates To obtain copies, please contact one of the following departments:Knox County Health Department Vital Records
+The Regional Forensic Center does not provide the original or copies of death certificates.
+Death certificates should come from the funeral home, or you can obtain copies from the two following other agencies:Knox County Health Department Vital Records

 140 Dameron Avenue